apache/paimon/docs/content/concepts/file-operations.md

 INSERT INTO T VALUES (1, 10001, 'varchar00001', '20230501');
 ```

-After the Flink job finishes, the records are written into Paimon table, which
+Once the Flink job is completed, the records are written to the Paimon table through a successful `commit`.
-is done by a successful `commit`.
-The records are visible to user
-as can be verified by `SELECT * FROM T` which return a single row.
+Users can verify the visibility of these records by executing the query `SELECT * FROM T` which will return a single row.
-The commit creates a snapshot under path `/tmp/paimon/default.db/T/snapshot/snapshot-1`.
+The commit process creates a snapshot located at the path `/tmp/paimon/default.db/T/snapshot/snapshot-1`.
-The resulting file layout as of snapshot-1 is as follows:
+The resulting file layout at snapshot-1 is as described below:

 {{< img src="/img/file-operations-0.png">}}